redbrickhut/James-Menzies/README.md

 ### The Home Page

 My main concern with the home page was to efficiently direct the user to the part of the site they wished to visit.
-The user is greeted with a simple welcome message, followed by graphical links to the "About Me", "My Projects" and "Media" pages.
+The user is greeted with a simple welcome message, followed by graphical links to the "About Me", "My Projects" and "Media" pages. \
+\
 Once the screen widens past 600px, I wanted all of this information to displayed on the screen without any scrolling required.
 To achieve this, I used nested flex boxes, both horizontal and vertical, which mean that even wide but not tall displays can still manage to fit all of the page's content.
-The default page content dimensions have also been extensively overriden.
+The default page content dimensions have also been extensively overriden. \
+\
+On certain mediums (such as a MacBook Air not in full screen mode), the screen gets quite wide but has limited height.
+I've needed to unload some elements to retain the page's integrity.

 ### The About Page